mkumble/LogMonitorService/README.md

 4. logsService: Creates streams either from the local logs and/or remote logs based on the serverUrls.
      i.
 Local logs:
          a. fileOperations utility is used to read the local logs data asynchronously to a stream.
          b.
-The stream is filtered based on the criteria using the LogsTransform class.
+The stream is filtered based on the criteria using the LogsStreamTransform class.
          c.
 The stream is then formatted as JSON using the SingleResponseStreamTransform class. ii.
 Remote logs:
          a.
 Using the reqResHandlerService, a request is made for each of the serverUrls along with the search criteria.